Gr0ki/plumbing-store-parser/README.md

 The scraper moves through all subcategories and all the pages to take info about each product in the site tree from starting point.

 # Parser commands (from ../plumbing_store/):
-"scrapy crawl store_spider" - to run parser and output result to a console
+"scrapy runspider spiders/store_spider.py" - to run parser and output result to a console

 "scrapy crawl store_spider -O store_spider.json" - to run parser and output result to a new json file (If such a file already exists, it will be overwritten.
 Use "-o" to append.)